Politics of Turkey: Military involvement in politics

 The Turkish populace is not uniformly averse to coups; many welcome the ejection of governments they perceive as unconstitutional.
 Members of the military must also comply with the traditions of secularism, according to the US Commission on International Religious Freedom report in 2008, members who performed prayers or had wives who wore the headscarf, have been charged with "lack of discipline".

 Paradoxically, the military has both been an important force in Turkey's continuous Westernization but at the same time also represents an obstacle for Turkey's desire to join the EU.
 At the same time, the military enjoys a high degree of popular legitimacy, with continuous opinion polls suggesting that the military is the state institution that the Turkish people trust the most.

 On 15 July 2016, factions within the Turkish Military attempted to overthrow President Recep Tayyip Erdoğan, citing growing non-secularism and censorship as motivation for the attempted coup.
 The coup was blamed on the influence of the vast network led by U.S.-based Muslim cleric Fethullah Gülen.
+In response Gulen has called for an international commission to investigate the failed coup and said he would accept the findings if such a body found evidence of his guilt.
+In contrast, the Erdoğan government did not even agree to the proposal for a national parliamentary committee to investigate the events of 15 July.
 In the aftermath of the failed coup, major purges have occurred, including that of military officials, police officers, judges, governors and civil servants.
 There has also been significant media purge in the aftermath of the failed coup.
 There has been allegations of torture in connection with these purges.